jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 VIS research involves enabling technology and algorithms, human experiments that help us understand likely responses to graphics, design work that develops viable approaches in particular applied contexts and reports upon what is learned, and engineering in which systems and workflows are designed and developed that draw upon all of this to make sense of data in particular contexts, and give tools and capabilities to others so that they can do the same.
 We try to develop guidelines and theory through all of this.
-It is best captured and indeed supported by the annual conference IEEE VIS and associated journal IEEE Transactions in Visualization and Computer Graphics.
+It is best captured and indeed supported by the annual conference [IEEE VIS](https://ieeevis.org/) and associated journal _IEEE Transactions in Visualization and Computer Graphics_.
-You can see some of what we have done on our painfully outdated Web pages: https://www.gicentre.net/featuredpapers/
+You can see some of what we have done on our painfully outdated Web pages: [https://www.gicentre.net/featuredpapers/](https://www.gicentre.net/featuredpapers/)

 To answer the specific questions that were listed on the agenda, from a _VIS research_ (_"evidence based"_) perspective …